arjn2/faasnet/README.md

 If you've ever wanted microservices-grade isolation (process boundaries, independent deployment, auto-restart) without standing up Docker / minikube / k3s / a managed Kubernetes cluster — this is that.

-### The pitch in one paragraph

-For 25 years the industry has trained developers that "microservices" means "Docker containers."
-It doesn't.
-Microservices = process boundaries + HTTP + a supervisor.
-The OS has given you the first one for free since 1969. .NET gives you the second one in the box.
-This project wrote the third one in ~400 lines.
-No Docker daemon, no `kubectl`, no Helm charts, no Azure subscription, no cold starts, no per-invocation billing.

 ## What's in the repo